BjornFJohansson/ypkpathway/README.rst

 Source
 ------

-Make sure all dependencies are intalled.
+Make sure all dependencies are installed.
 Open the pydna source code directory (containing the setup.py file) in terminal and type::

     sudo python setup.py install <enter>